tessercat/stack-deploy/README.md

 This repo contains
 Ansible playbooks and roles
-that are meant to run in pull mode to deploy a generally useful stack on an IPv4/IPv6 Debian 10 host that includes:
+that run in pull mode
+to deploy a generally useful stack on an IPv4/IPv6 Debian 10 host that includes: